openecnu/Treer/README.md

-want to create a website that only can update via its APIs for programmers mostly in education area.
+want to create a website that only can be updated via its APIs for programmers mostly in education area.